akamai/terraform-provider-akamai/docs/guides/get_started_iam.md

 layout: "akamai"
 page_title: "Akamai: Get Started with Identity and Access Management"
 description: |-
-  Get Started with Akamai Identity and Access Management using Terraform
+  Get Started with the Akamai Identity and Access Management using Terraform
 ---

-# Get Started with Identity and Access Management Module
+# Get Started with the Identity and Access Management Module

-The Akamai Provider for Terraform lets you automate the creation and management of users, user notifications, and user grants.
+The Identity and Access Management module lets you automate the creation and management of users and user grants.

 To get more information about Identity and Access Management, see: